-If your concern or complaint relates to teaching or other provision made by the Steering Committee for MSt Comparative Literature and Critical Translation then you should raise it with the Course Convenor and Co- convenors.
+If your concern or complaint relates to teaching or other provision made by the Steering Committee for MSt in Comparative Literature and Critical Translation then you should raise it with the course convenors.
 They will attempt to resolve your concern/complaint informally.